awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_iam.IRole
 - *Default:* A new role is created

-The IAM Role used by Lake Formation for data access.

-Only needed when permissionModel is set to Lake Formation or Hybrid
+The IAM Role used by Lake Formation for [data access](https://docs.aws.amazon.com/lake-formation/latest/dg/access-control-underlying-data.html).
+Only needed when permissionModel is set to Lake Formation or Hybrid.

 ---